Melchs40/etch-a-sketch/README.md

 # etch-a-sketch

 The goal of this project is to help my put my learning of html, css, and js to the test.
-I'm hoping to create a functional etch-a-sketch webpage that can show off these skills.
+I'm hopeful that when I'm done, I will have a functional webpage to show off my skills.